Block and tackle: Rove to disadvantage

 Diagram 3 shows three rope parts supporting the load W, which means the tension in the rope is W/3.
 Thus, the mechanical advantage is three-to-one.

 By adding a pulley to the fixed block of a gun tackle the direction of the pulling force is reversed though the mechanical advantage remains the same, Diagram 3a.
 This is an example of the Luff tackle.

 Diagram 3: The gun tackle "rove to advantage" has the rope attached to the moving pulley.
 The tension in the rope is W/3 yielding an advantage of three.

-Diagram 3a: The Luff tackle adds a fixed pulley "rove to disadvantage."
+Diagram 3a: The Luff tackle adds a fixed pulley "rove to disadvantage".
 The tension in the rope remains W/3 yielding an advantage of three.

 The decision of which to use depends on pragmatic considerations for the total ergonomics of working with a particular situation.
 Reeving to advantage is the most efficient use of equipment and resources.
 For example, if the load is to be hauled parallel to the ground, reeving to advantage enables the pulling force to be in the direction of the load movement, allowing obstacles to be managed more easily.

 Reeving to disadvantage adds an extra sheave to change the direction of the pulling line to a potentially more ergonomic direction, which increases friction losses without improving the velocity ratio.
 Situations in which reeving to disadvantage may be more desirable include lifting from a fixed point overhead--the additional pulley allows pulling downwards instead of upwards so that the weight of the lifter can offset the weight of the load, or allows pulling sideways, enabling multiple lifters to combine effort.

 Friction

-Wooden block on a sailing ship.
+Wooden block on a sailing ship shows friction.

 The formula used to find the effort required to raise a given weight using a block and fall: